Skip to main content

 }

-The above code specifies that the grid item will span from column 1 to column 3, and from row 1 to row 2.
+The code above specifies that the grid item spans columns from 1 to 3 and rows from 1 to 2.

-Follow the highlighted parts in the code to apply the properties.
+Follow the highlighted sections of the code to input them yourself.

 Want to learn more?